Simran-07-2002/EcoTech/README.md

 Hosting Platform: Our "Enviroverse" project is hosted on the Github platform.

 ### APIs:
 - API Integrations: To link external APIs with the dashboard and deliver real-time insights for environmental indices, we need to have a Tableau subscription or you can access it using your work/school mail to get free license.

 ### Version Control:
-Version control is handled through GitHub and Git.
-Describe the process used to maintain version control, whether it uses Git, GitHub, or another system.
-Include a URL to the GitHub repository for your project.
+Version Control (#)

+Strong version control is used in "Enviroverse" via Git and GitHub, ensuring a methodical approach to tracking changes, working on the project, and preserving code integrity.
+This makes it easier for team members and contributors to work together effectively.

+GitHub ###

+Our Git repository is hosted on the website GitHub.
+Git's capabilities are increased by it by offering:

+- A central repository where contributors can fork, clone, and work together on a project.
+- Pull requests and problems for tracking conversations, bug reports, and feature requests.
+- Workflows for Continuous Deployment (CD) and Continuous Integration (CI) that automate the testing and deployment procedures.
+GitHub Repository: ###

+The place where the source code and associated assets are kept and managed is our project's GitHub repository.
+The repository is accessible at the following URL:

+the following URL: github.com/Simran-07-2002/EcoTech